Mohun Bagan’s Ashutosh Mehta sidelined for a week with injury | Goal.com

 Gokulam’s Malemngamba Meetei had committed a rough challenge on Mehta around the 18th minute of the final which led to the injury.

-The 28-year-old had undergone a Magnetic Resonance Imaging (MRI) test on Sunday and it has been learnt, he has been advised rest for at least a week.
+The 28-year-old was subjected to medical tests on Sunday and he was advised rest for at least a week.
 The defender will be missing Mohun Bagan’s third Calcutta Football League (CFL) encounter against BSS Sporting club on Wednesday.

 The good news for Mohun Bagan fans though is, Mehta is likely to get fit before the season’s first Kolkata Derby on September 1.
 He will be available for selection against arch-rivals East Bengal.